pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 I wish I had taken a picture, but if I ever get solar at home I would love to do the same.

 At this point onwards in the trip we pretty much lived out of our suitcase.
-We only really own about 4 weeks worth of clothes, so a three week holiday where we will be encountering summer weather on the north island, and winter weather on the south island, pretty much meant we brought everything we owned with us.
+We only really own about 4 weeks worth of clothes, so a three-week holiday where we will be encountering summer weather on the north island, and winter weather on the south island, pretty much meant we brought everything we owned with us.

 Its sad (or maybe impressive[^1]) that we managed to fit all of that in a 130L suitcase and a backpack.

-[^1]: Several people commented on this during the tour with surprise so I am going to take it as impressive (and not that they thought we smelled).
+[^1]: Several people commented on this during the tour with surprise, so I am going to take it as impressive (and not that they thought we smelled).

 {% include gallery id="luggage" caption="Me, at Heathrow Airport, with all of our luggage" class="caption-center" %}

-I said that I was blown away by the beauty of New Zealand, and I intended this to be a 'look how beautiful NZ is' blog, but this day was mostly spent in proximity to an airport so I can't give it high marks for attractiveness.
+I said that I was blown away by the beauty of New Zealand, and I intended this to be a 'look how beautiful NZ is' blog, but this day was mostly spent in proximity to an airport, so I can't give it high marks for attractiveness.

 Later that evening we sat down to dinner with the 30 people were going to spend the next 12 days with.
 Everyone was so warm and welcoming and my fear that I would stick out like a sore thumb, because I haven't read any of the LoTR books, was unfounded.
-I would do shout outs to everyone here but they will never read this and there's too many people to list (but in case you do read this, HI GUYS!).
+I would do shout-outs to everyone here, but they will never read this and there's too many people to list (but in case you do read this, HI GUYS!).

-*[LoTR]: Lord of The Rings
+*[LoTR]: Lord of the Rings

 ## Tuesday 4<sup>th</sup>: The Road to Rotorua

 {% include map.html name="road_to_rotorua" %}

-This tour across NZ has to be the only time in my and my partners relationship that I have seen them happy to get up at 6am.
+This tour across NZ has to be the only time in my and my partners' relationship that I have seen them happy to get up at 6am.
 We had been given our itinerary the night before and almost every day called for a pre-dawn start.

 Maybe it was the fresh New Zealand air.